Ashish Chattha: Professional

 On January 24, 2023, Chattha signed his first professional contract with USL Championship side Orange County SC following a successful trial, including an appearance in a friendly fixture against Hamburger SV.
 He made his professional debut on March 11, 2023, appearing as a 65th-minute substitute during a 3–1 loss to Louisville City.

+On February 27, 2025, Chattha signed a short-term deal with USL Championship side Las Vegas Lights.

 Personal

-Ashish is of full Indian descent.
+Ashish is of Indian descent.
+He is a fan of Real Madrid, the Golden State Warriors and the San Francisco 49ers.